More on – Is Drug Addiction a Disease?

 Additionally, when someone believes that addiction is a disease, they may fear that using nutritional, faith-based or alternative methods of overcoming addition may be ineffective.
 In fact, all these aspects of addiction recovery have been known to help people live clean, sober lives after addiction.

-A Better Definition for Addiction
+A Better Definition of Addiction

 Addiction is a condition characterized by repeated, compulsive seeking and use of drugs, alcohol or other similar substances despite adverse social, mental and physical consequences.
 It is usually accompanied by psychological and physical dependence on the abused substance and the appearance of withdrawal symptoms when the addictive substance is rapidly decreased or terminated.